 - Step 5: Add your stock slowly, one ladle at the time, and replenish it when it is almost completely absorbed by the rice.
-Stock addition needs to be accompanied by continuous stirring so that the temperature is maintained constant and each grain gets the same exposure.
+Stock addition needs to be accompanied by continuous stirring so that the temperature is maintained constant and each grain gets the same exposure to the heat.
 Adding the liquid slowly also let you control the cooking more closely, you can then add a little bit more or stop adding when your preferred texture is attained.

-The Taleggio melts beautifully and lends its unmistakable sweet and nutty flavor to the risotto.
+Taleggio cheese melts beautifully and lends its unmistakable rich, sweet, and nutty flavor to this risotto.
 It is a wonderful combination, one that complements each other perfectly, and it creates a silky, creamy texture.
-Don’t you just love the purple-pinkish color of this risotto speckled with reddish spots?
+Don't you just love the purple-pinkish color of this risotto speckled with reddish spots?